Salon Mazal

-Salon Mazal was an infoshop in Tel Aviv, Israel.
+Salon Mazal (סלון מזל) was an infoshop in Tel Aviv, Israel.
 Its purpose was to spread information and raise awareness of issues related to social change, including human rights, animal rights, the environment, globalization, social and economic oppression, consumerism, feminism and gender issues.
 It ran by an open, non-hierarchical collective of volunteers at 32 Yitzhak Sadeh Street, Tel Aviv.

 Activities

 Salon Mazal had a lending library, a shop and a space for meetings, lectures, workshops and film screenings.
 Occasionally there are other projects on various topics of interest, such as youth group meetings, Arabic lessons, DIY workshops, a reading group of anarchist texts.

 The lending and reference library stocks several thousand books on subjects related to social change, of which roughly half are in English.
 The idea behind it is to enable people to read books without encouraging them to buy, thus creating an alternative to the existing consumer culture.
 Salon Mazal prints and publishes materials on a variety of subjects, including a DIY guide, a guide on wise consumerism, a translated booklet on permaculture, translated anarchist texts, booklets on feminism for men and women.

 Workshops, lectures, film screenings, group discussions and meetings on different subjects are held several times a week, open to the public and are free of charge.
 Salon Mazal also provides a space for study, organization, meeting, planning and working on initiatives and projects for social change, free of charge.
 Groups who have used the space over the years for their meetings include Anarchists Against the Wall, Indymedia, One struggle, Woman for Woman, Kelaf (The Lesbian Feminist Community), A garden for Peace, The Coexistence Forum in the Negev, The Community Advocate, Shatil - Mixed Cities Project, The Center for Alternative Knowledge and The Committee against House Demolition, the Alternative youth summer camp, New Profile.